Best Grand National Betting Offers and Aintree Free Bets for Day 3

 BetUK Grand National Day Free Bet Offer: Bet £10 Get £30 Free Bets For The Aintree Races

-One of the newer bookmakers in the market place, but BetUK are quickly making a name for themselves against the bigger players.
-Competitive horse racing prices and daily offers mean they are certainly worth having on your side for the Grand National in 2022.
+One of the newer bookmakers around, but BetUK are quickly making a name for themselves against the bigger players.
+Competitive horse racing prices and daily offers mean they are certainly worth having on your side for the 2022 Grand National

-Plus – new players can also secure a free £30 bet with BetUK, by just placing a £10 initial bet.
-Minimum odds are just 1.50 (or greater) for your first bet to qualify for the free bet – so what about backing recent Cheltenham Festival winner – Delta Work @ 9/1 with BetUK for Saturday’s Grand National?
+Plus – new players can also grab a free £30 bet with BetUK, by just placing a £10 initial bet.
+Minimum odds are just 1.50 (or greater) for your first bet to qualify for the free bet – so what about backing recent Cheltenham Festival winner – Delta Work @ 9/1 with BetUK for today’s Grand National?

 - Click here and sign up to BetUK.